deepjavalibrary/djl/model-zoo/README.md

-# djl.ai - model zoo
+# DJL - model zoo

 ## Introduction

-The djl.ai model zoo contains framework agnostic models.
+The Deep Java Library (DJL) model zoo contains framework agnostic models.
 All of the models have built-in Translator, and can be used for inference out of the box.

 ## Installation